anushehatiff/Wordle/README.md

-# Wordle
+Wordle:
 Simplified version of wordle

+Overview:
+Utilized HTML, CSS, and JavaScript to create web-based application and explore web-development